Yuanxin519/9103-Creative-coding-major-project/README.md

 - `calculateImageDrawProps()` keeps the image correctly fitted at any window size; `windowResized()` rebuilds the grid automatically.

 ### Time-Based Mechanic
-- frameCount drives a repeating cycle: 6 seconds idle → wave transition → 6 seconds idle.
+- `frameCount` drives a repeating cycle: 6 seconds idle → wave transition → 6 seconds idle.

-- The pattern elapsed % interval === tileIndex activates one column (or row) strip per frame, creating a rolling left-to-right or top-to-bottom wipe.
+- The pattern `elapsed % interval === tileIndex` activates one column (or row) strip per frame, creating a rolling left-to-right or top-to-bottom wipe.

-- Direction alternates each cycle between column wave and row wave using !useColumns.
+- Direction alternates each cycle between column wave and row wave using `!useColumns`.

-- lerp(flipProgress, target, 0.95) gives each strip a fast, smooth colour snap. drawCountdown() shows a live second counter with push() / pop() to isolate text styling.
+- `lerp(flipProgress, target, 0.95)` gives each strip a fast, smooth colour snap.
+`drawCountdown()` shows a live second counter with `push()` / `pop()` to isolate text styling.

 ### User Input Mechanic
 - dist(`mouseX`, `mouseY`, `cx`, `cy`) finds tiles within HOVER_RADIUS (80px) of the cursor each frame.